Cam10001110101/build-vault-embeddings-demo/README.md

 - **Semantic Search**: Finding similar content based on meaning rather than keywords
 - **LLM Processing**: Using language models to extract structured insights from unstructured text
 - **Vector Databases**: Specialized databases for storing and querying embeddings
+- **Knowledge Graphs**: Graph databases that represent entities and their relationships
+- **GraphRAG**: Retrieval-Augmented Generation using graph databases for context-aware Q&A